 As you begin your ordination journey, Christian Leaders Institute provides the training for you to become ordained as a Deacon Minister.
 The word “Deacon” comes from the Greek word, “diakonos,” which is translated in the Bible as Servant, Deacon, or Minister.
 The ordained role of deacon minister was instituted in Acts 6 of the Bible.
 The Greek word “diakonos” was used to designate these leaders.
-The word “diakonos” was translated into the Latin as the word, “ministrae”.
+The word “diakonos” was translated into Latin as the word, “ministrae”.
 We get the English word “minister” from that Latin word.

-Christian Leaders Institute specializes in the Deacon-Minister training for ordination.
+Christian Leaders Institute specializes in the Deacon Minister training for ordination.
 We guide ordained minister candidates through the training, credentialing, ordaining and commissioning process.
 We train minister candidates to fit in almost every Biblical Christian denominational or non-denominational church.
 We accent the centrally agreed on teachings, and we allow for differences on disputable matters.
-The minister ordination includes men or woman.
+The minister ordination includes men or women.
 The minister ordination is recognized internationally through the Christian Leaders Alliance.
 The laying on of hands, the ordination, is ordinarily done by local Christian leaders.
 This ordination allows Christian Leaders to retain their local church membership status while still being recognized as globally ordained.

 The Ecuministry Program Details

 1. Minister Ordination Training

 Christian Leaders Institute offers you free training that gives college-grade training which prepares you for ordination as a minister.
 Then you will continue more training to be commissioned into a ministry role.
 So, you take the first two classes, namely the Christian Leaders Connection Class (3 Credits) and the Christian Basics Class (3 Credits).
 These two classes give you the Christian Basics Certificate.

-The Christian Leaders Connection Course (4 Credits) explores your walk with God and your calling into ministry.
+The Ministry 101 – Christian Leaders Connection Course (4 Credits) explores your walk with God and your calling into ministry.
 This class explains Christian Leaders Institute values and practices.
 This class whets your appetite for ministry.
 This class explains the generosity-driven ministry of Christian Leaders Institute.